pg_basebackup — take a base backup of a PostgreSQL cluster

 max_wal_senders and hot_standby,

-You will also need to enable full_page_writes on the master.
+You will also need to enable full_page_writes on the primary.

 The backup history file is not created in the database cluster backed up.